About Andrea Coombes

 • author-icon-linkedIn-circle.png

-Andrea Coombes has more than 20 years of experience translating complex personal finance topics into articles that help people reach their financial goals.
-Her work has appeared in the Wall Street Journal, USA Today, MarketWatch, Forbes, Miami Herald, Seattle Times, San Francisco Chronicle, and other publications.
-She's shared her expertise with radio and TV audiences across the U.S., including on CBS, NPR and Marketplace.
+Andrea Coombes is a Senior Writer at investor.com.
+Andrea has 20+ years of experience translating complex personal finance topics into articles that help people reach their financial goals.
+Her work has appeared in the Wall Street Journal, USA Today, MarketWatch, Forbes, NerdWallet, and many other financial publications.
+Andrea is a sought-after source in her own right, having been interviewed by many top-tier U.S. publications on matters of personal finance including NPR’s All Things Considered, WSJ Money Matters Podcast, NASDAQ, and Marketplace.

-She's covered topics ranging from retirement planning to taxes, investing strategies to how to stop fighting with your spouse about money.
+At Investor.com Andrea covers topics ranging from retirement planning to taxes, investing strategies to how to stop fighting with your spouse about money.
 In the Roth vs. Traditional IRA debate, she's firmly on the side of: It depends.
-Andrea is an experienced personal-finance speaker who has presented to groups on a variety of topics such as how to budget, improve credit, manage debt, and build savings.
-She's participated on and moderated panels discussing 529 college savings plans, how to invest for retirement, and more.

 Show more